EloiStree/OpenMacroInput/DownloadAndInstall.md

   - https://eloistree.page.link/downloadomi

 Remember that this is an in development tool...
-So there can have but and malfunciton.
+So there can have bug and malfunciton.

 -------------------------